 General News of Sat, 18 Aug 201812

-Annan’s foundation issued a statement on his Twitter account on Saturday that described him as a “global statesman and deeply committed internationalist who fought throughout his life for a fairer and more peaceful world”.
+Kofi Annan was described by the statement as a global statesman and a “deeply committed internationalist who fought throughout his life for a fairer and more peaceful world”.

 He served as the seventh Secretary-General of the United Nations from January 1997 to December 2006.
 He was the first to emerge from the ranks of United Nations (UN) staff to serve as the Secretary-General.

 “During his distinguished career and leadership of the United Nations he was an ardent champion of peace, sustainable development, human rights and the rule of law,” the family recalled.